rafaelbpa/rafaelbpa/README.md

     - React-Native and TypeScript fanboy 💜
     - Functional Programming ✨
     - Living in Brazil 🇧🇷
-    - Games are my soul 🎮
+    - I like to play chess ♟️

 <br />